MA Film and TelevisionFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme has been designed to develop skills and knowledge cumulatively, while allowing you the opportunity to tailor your learning to your specific areas of interest.
 In the first semester, you will be taught the skills and techniques of written formal analysis.
 You will have the option to learn the core skills of practical film making.
 These units will provide the foundation for optional units across the year, many of which will incorporate elements of intensive practice alongside more traditional critical and theoretical learning.
-In the second semester, you will gain knowledge of research methods relevant to the field of film and television studies.
-This will provide you with the necessary foundation to progress to the dissertation stage.
+In the second semester, you will develop an understanding of research approaches within film and television studies, which will provide you with the necessary foundation to progress to the dissertation stage.

-Optional units may vary but will draw on departmental expertise in integrated practice research, writing, directing and production skills such as cinematography and editing, as well as specialisms including animation, aesthetics, particular film or television genres and histories, national cinemas, and documentary.
+Optional units may vary but will draw on departmental expertise and specialisms such as animation, aesthetics, television drama, particular screen histories, directing, cinematography, editing, national cinemas and documentary.
 You will also be able to choose from a wider range of units available within the Faculty of Arts.

 At the dissertation stage you will choose from three options: taking up an industrial placement (for which you will also produce a written element); writing an extended essay on a film and/or television topic of your choice (perhaps about a particular film/television programme or a study of the film/TV industries); or producing a piece of practice either individually or in a team (usually a short film or a film essay) to be accompanied by individual written reflection.
 All dissertation options will be supervised by one or more academic advisers.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Film and Television.

 An upper second-class honours degree (or international equivalent).
 Evidence of commitment to the academic study of film and television through methods including criticism, theory, practice and research.

 See international equivalent qualifications on the International Office website.